 Skip advert

 Advertisement - Article continues below

-Traction is superb, while thehuge torque gives plenty of flexibility.
-However, those that like to seek out the occasional fast, twisty road may find the big estate lacking a little in feel.
-The steering adds to the issue as it feels artificially weighty if you select dynamic mode.
+Traction is superb, while the huge torque gives plenty of flexibility.
+However, those who like to seek-out the occasional fast, twisty road may find the big estate lacking a little in feel, and the automatic gearbox can take a moment when left to its own devices before it decides to change down.

 There is a choice in suspension set-up in the RS 6, with either standard air suspension or the Vorsprung model’s steel springs with adaptive dampers.
 The latter offers a more settled ride at all speeds and body control is noticeably improved.
-Any car weighing 2,100kg is going to experience some roll, but the Dynamic Ride Control system helps keep it more in check.
+Any car weighing nearly 2,100kg is going to experience some roll, but the Dynamic Dide Control system helps keep it more in check.

 Engines, 0-60 acceleration and top speed

-Also new to the RS 6, are the ‘RS1’ and ‘RS2’ modes, which are offered in addition to the standard driving profiles and allow the driver to customise the car’s set-up to suit their individual preferences.
+There are the ‘RS1’ and ‘RS2’ modes, which are offered in addition to the standard driving profiles and allow the driver to customise the car’s set-up to suit their individual preferences.
 Once this is stored, the profile can then be engaged at any time by pressing the RS Mode button on the steering wheel.

+Skip advert